 According to the stats provided by the survey firm, 11 out of top 25 smartphones accessed the website during the survey period were from Samsung, followed by four from Sony, three each from Nokia and LG and two from HTC.
 Smartphones powered by Android 2.3 (Gingerbread) are more popular than others running on different platforms such as Symbian, Windows Phone and more.
-At present, the mobile internet access is on the top of the priority for Indian smartphone users.
-A few months before, we elaborated that almost half of the web traffic is being generated by mobile device in India.
+At present, the mobile internet access is at the top of the priority for Indian smartphone users.
+A few months before, we elaborated that almost half of the web traffic is being generated by a mobile device in India.

 Besides Android, consumers also showed off their interest in phones having good camera capabilities and larger screen size.
-On the basis of the TMI’s survey, I found out several factors which determine consumers’ purchasing behavior towards smartphones:
+On the basis of the TMI’s survey, I found out several factors which determine consumers’ purchasing behaviour towards smartphones:

 See the Table of top 25 listed smartphones below, which has been prepared on the basis of about 1 million of users visited the ‘TMI’ website during July of this year :